THE SKILLS WE TEACH

-Affordable Hawai'i Certification Is Here
+Affordable Hawai'i Education

-- Allied Health & CompTIA® Certification.
+- Allied Health & Business Admin Certification.

 - Lifetime Job Placement Help.

-- Free Student Computers.
+- Free Student Laptop Program*.

-Hawai’i Medical Assistant students prepare for the NHA® certification-accredited exams in medical assisting (CCMA), phlebotomy (CPT), and EKG (CET) all in one 10-month program.
+Hawaii Medical Assistant students prepare for the NHA® certification-accredited exams in medical assisting (CCMA), phlebotomy (CPT), and EKG (CET) all in one 10-month program.

-Hawai’i Pharmacy Technician certification students will prepare for the NHA® Accredited Certification Exam as a Pharmacy Technician (CPhT) and be ready for externship in about 6 months.
+Hawaii Pharmacy Technician certification students will prepare for the NHA® Accredited Certification Exam as a Pharmacy Technician (CPhT) and be ready for externship in about 6 months.

 In about 8 months you’ll be trained as a billing, coding, and electronic health records specialist.
 Our program is 100% online and will train you to take the NHA® CBCS and CEHRS accredited exams.